Zach-Pate/Become-App/README.md

 ## Features

 *   **Date Selection:** A horizontal menu at the top of the screen allows you to select different days.
+You can also swipe left or right to navigate between days.
 The app automatically starts on the current date, which is centered and highlighted in the menu.
 *   **Smart Scroll:** The schedule automatically scrolls to 6 AM when you open the app or switch between days, so you can start planning from the beginning of your day.
 *   **Repeating Events:** Set events to repeat daily or on specific days of the week.
 The app intelligently displays repeating events on the correct days.
 *   **Cross-Day Event Management:** You can now move events to different days.
 When adding or editing an event, a date picker is available to select the desired day.